-Utility-scale battery storage in the GEC Model provides an important source of power system flexibility, particularly important where flexibility needs increase due to evolving electricity demand patterns and rising shares of variable renewables.
-Lithium-ion batteries dispatch in the hourly model, whereby batteries charging and discharging patterns are optimised based on price arbitrage opportunities (i.e. charging when prices are low and discharging when prices are high).
-Utility-scale battery storage range from one to eight hours in duration (i.e. number of hours at maximum output).
-Batteries operate only when the difference between the price received for discharging and price paid for charging within a 24-hour period is greater than a threshold, which is set based on factors such as upfront capital costs, expected lifetime cycles and round-trip efficiency.
-Similarly to other electricity sector technologies, batteries investment decisions are based on VALCOE, with batteries assumed to have different levels of capacity credit depending on their duration - contributing to system adequacy and flexibility.
-Utility-scale battery storage can either be stand-alone projects or paired with power plants, such as wind and solar PV.
+Utility-scale battery storage in the GEC Model provides an important source of power system flexibility, particularly when flexibility needs increase due to evolving electricity demand patterns and rising shares of variable renewables.
+In the hourly model, charging and discharging patterns for utility-scale batteries are optimised based on price arbitrage opportunities (i.e. charging when prices are low and discharging when prices are high).
+Utility-scale battery storage volumes range from one to eight hours in duration (referring to the number of hours a full battery takes to discharge fully at maximum output).
+Batteries operate only when the difference between the price received for discharging and price paid for charging within a 24-hour period is greater than a threshold, which is set based on factors such as upfront capital costs, the expected number of cycles over the battery's lifetime and round-trip efficiency.
+Similar to other electricity sector technologies, battery investment decisions are based on the VALCOE, with batteries assumed to have different levels of capacity credit depending on their duration - contributing to system adequacy and flexibility.
+Utility-scale battery storage can either be stand-alone or paired directly with power plants, such as wind and solar PV.